typesafehub/conductr-doc/src/main/play-doc/operation/ConsolidatedLogging.md

 2. bundle logs; and
 3. ConductR's own logs.

 All of these types of logs will be sent to the one log collector.
-They are distiguished given [Syslog's definition of structured data](https://tools.ietf.org/html/rfc5424) and ConductR's usage of it.
+They are distinguished given [Syslog's definition of structured data](https://tools.ietf.org/html/rfc5424) and ConductR's usage of it.

 The following sub-sections describe each log type and how they are distinguished.